astralfrontier/astralfrontier-wiki/grand-unified-theory.md

 ---
+title: A Grand Unified Theory
+description: A Grand Unified Theory
+published: true
 date: 2015/11/27
-title: A Grand Unified Theory
-categories:
-  - Roleplaying
-  - Game Design Diary
+tags: grand adventure, Roleplaying, Game Design Diary
-tags:
-  - grand adventure
+editor: markdown
+dateCreated: 2015/11/27
 ---

 I was sick for a few weeks in November, and have been busy around